snchvn/Python-Discord-NPC-bot/README.md

-# python discord risk bot
+# Python Discord Risk bot
  A simple python bot that privately serves missions to the members of a voice channel.